robinwu9000/App-Academy-Work/w2d3/robert_and_robin/README.md

 Download the chess folder in this repo and run it with `ruby game.rb`.

+Side note: Colors making it hard to see the pieces?
+Go into the `board.rb` file and change the background colors to something that works for you.
+Keep in mind that the cursor colors are red and orange.

 ## Playing it
 Instructions are written on the screen, but here's a recap: